• 0203 811 8175

 FAQ

-How long before I can sleep normally after rhinoplasty?
+How long before I can sleep on my side after rhinoplasty?

-Is it OK to take sleeping pills after rhinoplasty?
+Is it okay to take a sleeping pill after rhinoplasty?

 Can I sleep in a recliner after rhinoplasty?